mr-stringer/hanaCleanCentral/README.md

 * -f the location of the configuration file.
 Required, defaults to config.json
 * -v verbose.
 When used, verbose logging is enabled, defaults to off
 * -d dry run.
 When used, only read-only queries will be executed.
 This mode will make no changes to the target databases.
+* -p print effective config, When used, the application configuration is printed to screen and the application quits.
+Useful for understand the impact of the config inheritance.

 The -f flag specifies the configuration.
 HCC expects the configuration file passed to it to be a JSON representation of the following struct: